spritejs/spritejs/docs/api/group.md

 * event - The event arguments.

-* forceTrigger - Whether **NOT** checking mouse or touch positions, default is `false`.
+* collisionState - Whether **NOT** checking mouse or touch positions, default is `false`.
 If set to be `true`, always trigger events regardless of whether the coordinates are inside the bounding box of the elements.

-* terminated - Whether **NOT** passing events to next element, default is `false`.
+* swallow - Whether **NOT** passing events to next element, default is `false`.
 If set to be `true`, event will not be passing to next element.

 ---